CESNET/eInfra-docs/docs.it4i/software/intel/intel-suite/intel-tbb.md

 ## Introduction

 Intel Threading Building Blocks (Intel TBB) is a library that supports scalable parallel programming using standard ISO C++ code.
 It does not require special languages or compilers.
 To use the library, you specify tasks, not threads, and let the library map tasks onto threads in an efficient manner.
-The tasks are executed by a runtime scheduler and may be offloaded to [MIC accelerator][1].

 ## Installed Versions